Your Complete Guide to State Financial Aid Grants

 - Tuition Equalization Grant Program (TEG): For students attending private, nonprofit colleges or universities in Texas, as much as $3,420 of support could be available annually.

-With three grant options for three academic paths, Vermont asks for applicants with financial need to fill out online applications for its awards.
+With two main grant options for two academic paths: The Vermont Grant for college and the Short-term Training Grant for non-degree programs.
+Vermont asks for applicants with financial need to fill out online applications for its awards.
 Each candidate is considered on a rolling basis, so it’s wise to apply as early as possible.

 Virginia has a few active grant programs, highlighted by the Virginia Tuition Assistance Grant Program for attending private schools.
 Undergraduate and graduate students must submit application forms to access as much as $3,400 and $1,700, respectively.